 Then, let's add a property to the script with a message to print.
-To do this, press Add parameter... button and select the type of the parameter - use String in this example.
+To do this, press the Add parameter... button and select the type of the parameter - use String in this example.
 Then double-click on the

 New parameter name label to rename it to Message.

 Here you can specify the default message text we gonna print.
-It can be set also on instance of this script after adding it to the actor on the scene.
+It can be set also on an instance of this script after adding it to the actor on the scene.

 The last step is to add this script to an actor on the scene, set the Message property, and hit play to see the results!
-Every time user clicks the given mouse button it prints the custom log message.
+Every time the user clicks the given mouse button it prints the custom log message.

 Feel free to start coding your game logic in Visual Scripting language!
-Also, since Visual Scripting uses C# API of the engine you can use this API reference.
+Also, since Visual Scripting uses the C# API of the engine you can use this API reference.